name. It comes from when a family lived at the chapelry of Grindall in the parish of Bridlington in the East Riding of Yorkshire.

 and the arrival of Duke William at Hastings in 1066 A.D.

-This web page shows only a small excerpt of our Grindle research.Another 141 words (10 lines of text) covering the years 1519 and 1583 are included under the topic Early Grindle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grindle research.Another 71 words (5 lines of text) covering the years 1519 and 1583 are included under the topic Early Grindle History in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England

 went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Grindle family emigrate to North America: